revolist/revogrid-docs/blog/best-js-gantt-in-2026.md

 ## Which JavaScript Gantt should you choose?

-### Choose RevoGrid Gantt if the grid is part of the product
+### Choose RevoGantt if the grid is part of the product

 Use RevoGrid when users must edit rich task data, work with custom columns, navigate a large structured plan, and connect scheduling with wider application workflows.